peterdelgado-droid/CryptoCoinsTrackerandPortfolio/README.md

 # SwiftCryptoTracker
-A Crypto Tracker with Live Prices Tracker and a personal portfolio.
+A Crypto Tracker with Live Prices Tracker and an editable Personal Portfolio of your current Crypto Holdings.
 -Using 100% SwiftUI.

 -Architecture MVVM with Combine.